 You continue paying these costs until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
-Once you reach this amount, \$7,400, you leave the Coverage Gap Stage and move to the Catastrophic Coverage Stage.
+Once you reach this amount \$7,400 you leave the Coverage Gap Stage and move to the Catastrophic Coverage Stage.

-Medicare has rules about what counts and what does not count toward your out-of-pocket costs.
+Medicare has rules about what counts and what does not count toward your out-of-pocket costs (Section 1.3).

-Medicare PPO Blue offers additional gap coverage for Select Insulins.
-During the Coverage Gap stage, your out-of-pocket costs for Select Insulins will be \$35.
+Medicare HMO Blue FlexRx offers additional gap coverage for Select Insulins.
+During the Coverage Gap stage, your out-of-pocket costs for Select Insulins will be \$35 for a one-month supply.
 To find out which drugs are Select Insulins, review the most recent Drug List we provided electronically.
 You can identify Select Insulins by "SI" used to refer to Select Insulins in the Drug List.
-If you have questions recent about the Drug List, you can also call Member Service.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)
+If you have questions about the Drug List, you can also call Member Service (Phone numbers for Member Services are printed on the back cover of this booklet).